-Occupancy mode (Available on Audiophile audios only): Press MENU until occupancy mode appears in the display.
-Press ◀ SEL-TEXT ▶ to select ALL, DRIVER or REAR SEAT occupancy mode.
+Occupancy mode (if equipped): Press MENU until occupancy mode appears in the display.
+Press ◀ SEL-TEXT ▶ to select ALL SEATS, DRIVERS SEAT or REAR SEATS occupancy mode.

 Autoset: Allows you to set the strongest local radio stations without losing your original manually set preset stations for AM/FM1/FM2.
 Press MENU until AUTOSET appears in the display.
-Press ◀ SEL-TEXT ▶ to toggle ON/OFF.
+Press ◀ SEL-TEXT ▶ to turn ON or OFF.
 When the six strongest stations are filled, the station stored in preset 1 will begin playing.
 If there are less than six strong stations, the system will store the last one in the remaining presets.
 When activated, AUTOSET will appear in the display when any of the preset controls are pressed.